raminabbasi/DPapprox/README.md

 ### ProblemConfig (experimental)
 DPapprox can also keep track of system states.
 To do so, we set

+* `include_state`: A boolean to indicate whether DPapprox should include states or not.
+Default is `false`.
 * `next_state_f(xi, vi, i, dt)`: A vector function integrator that receives `xi`, discrete input `vi`, time node `i`, and time step `dt` , and provides the next state `xni` .
   * `f(xi, t_i)*dt + xi` provides the explicit Euler integrator.
   * `xi`: Zero dynamics. *[Default]*